sunyoungyang

 Yang, Sunyoung

-Assistant Professor
+Associate Professor

-Her long-term goal is to conduct ongoing participant observations of and write the real-time history of digital technologies and beyond, including the Internet, artificial intelligence, and quantum computing.
+Her long-term goal is to conduct ongoing participant observations and write the real-time history of digital technologies and beyond, including the Internet, artificial intelligence, and quantum computing.

 Currently Teaching